-The Downtown Sidewalk Dining application for Downtown restaurants is above and an example site plan as required in the application is here.
+The Sidewalk Dining application is above and an example site plan as required in the application is here.
 This is a temporary application while the Town reconsiders its sidewalk dining ordinance (Chapel Hill Town Ordinance Sections 17-76 through 17-90).
 Only restaurants that want to use the public right of way (ie Downtown sidewalks) are required to comply with the included requirements and application.

-Town staff have completed a draft of the proposed Code text amendment which can be found here.
+Town staff composed a text amendment to the Code text amendment which can be found here.
 The changes came from input received from restaurants and the Downtown Partnership, a new State statute passed since the Town Code was written, and Town staff input.
-The text amendment will be presented to the Planning Commission on March 19, 2019 and to the Town Council on April 10, 2019 for approval.
+The text amendment was presented to the Planning Commission on March 19, 2019 and approved by the Town Council on April 10, 2019.

 Major changes include:

 - Removing zoning restrictions - now any approved restaurant that abuts a public right of way (sidewalk) can apply for a sidewalk dining permit

 - Reducing the minimum distance from intersections, curbs, and permanent objects of sidewalk dining furnishings - this increases the available space for sidewalk dining activities

 - Removing restrictions around furnishing size and type - furnishings must now only meet Chapter 8 of the Building Code (the same as any other furnishings)

 - Removing the requirement to bring in furnishings by midnight each night - furnishings may now be left out except during Town-declared special events or adverse weather

 - Town Manager has more authority to grant variances

 - A penalty and appeals process is now outlined within the ordinance